mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-By design, subtypes of [GameModel](#T-ParquetClassLibrary-Games-GameModel 'ParquetClassLibrary.Games.GameModel') should never themselves use [IGameModelEdit](#T-ParquetClassLibrary-EditorSupport-IGameModelEdit 'ParquetClassLibrary.EditorSupport.IGameModelEdit').
+By design, subtypes of [GameModel](#T-ParquetClassLibrary-Games-GameModel 'ParquetClassLibrary.Games.GameModel') should never themselves use [IMutableGameModel](#T-ParquetClassLibrary-EditorSupport-IMutableGameModel 'ParquetClassLibrary.EditorSupport.IMutableGameModel').
 IGameModelEdit is for external types that require read/write access.

-<a name='P-ParquetClassLibrary-Games-GameModel-ParquetClassLibrary#EditorSupport#IGameModelEdit#EpisodeTitle'></a>
+<a name='P-ParquetClassLibrary-Games-GameModel-ParquetClassLibrary#EditorSupport#IMutableGameModel#EpisodeTitle'></a>
-### ParquetClassLibrary#EditorSupport#IGameModelEdit#EpisodeTitle `property`
+### ParquetClassLibrary#EditorSupport#IMutableGameModel#EpisodeTitle `property`

 ##### Summary